Khaleeji Commercial Bank: Projects

 The Bank was appointed as lead financier for the US$1 billion-plus Royal Metropolis project in the Hashemite Kingdom of Jordan.
 The development of the project is being undertaken in phases, starting with Jordan Gate and Royal Village in Ammam, followed by the Royal Resort and Spa on the shores of the Dead Sea.
-Khaleeji Commercial Bank has signed a memorandum of understanding with Jordinvest, one of Jordan’s leading financial institutions, to assist with arranging and structuring project finance.
+Khaleeji Bank has signed a memorandum of understanding with Jordinvest, one of Jordan’s leading financial institutions, to assist with arranging and structuring project finance.

 Al Wafer Account

-On 11 July 2009, KHCB announced the launch of the Al Waffer Account, its newest commercial banking product offered to the market.
+On 11 July 2009, Khaleeji announced the launch of the Al Waffer Account, its newest commercial banking product offered to the market.
 The Al Waffer is a Sharia compliant Mudarabah account offering participants total cash prizes of one million dollars every year.
 Participants will get one point for every BD50 in their account for the raffle, with a minimum of BD100.